 5. Walnuts and raisins

-Dry fruits are good for health, but walnuts and raisins together can reduce the frequency of bedwetting in children.
-Give the kid a light snack of three almonds and two raisins before he goes to bed.
-Repeat this every day until there is significant progress, and the dry spells are longer.
+Walnuts and raisins might help in reducing the symptoms of bedwetting.
+Give the child a light snack of three almonds and two raisins before he goes to bed.
+Repeat this every day for a few months until there is significant progress, and the dry spells are longer.

 6. Apple cider vinegar

-Apple cider vinegar has many health benefits, one of which is to reduce the acidic levels in the tummy, which could irritate the bowel and lead to bedwetting.
+It is believed that apple cider vinegar can also help in bedwetting.
+It is said to reduce the acidic levels in the tummy, which could irritate the bowel and lead to bedwetting.

-- Apple cider vinegar is acidic, so dilute one spoon of it with a glass of water.
+- Apple cider vinegar is acidic, so dilute two tablespoons of it with a glass of water.

 - You can add honey to make it less bitter.